 Setting an example is a great way to encourage others to follow suit, which helps create a positive cycle where friends and family listen and give attention to each other's needs.
 In the long run, more will also be aware of the importance of addressing mental health problems.

 Professional help is out there; people only need to approach and ask.
+Therapists & Counsellors like Denver therapist Rachel Cohen make it easy for people to open up and get the help they so desperately need to live a better quality of life and heal through their trauma and resolve their issues.
 Remember that there's no shame in admitting that someone needs professional help.
 Every person should go through routine visits just as they would with a physician.

 Therapists and counsellors are professionals with the skills, knowledge, and resources to help deal with the effects of mental health problems.
 Letting victims know that help is available may be the final push they need to go and seek one.